Michael Hardie Boys

+Sir Michael Hardie Boys GNZMa GCMG QSO KStJ PC (6 October 1931 – 29 December 2023) was the 17th governor-general of New Zealand from 1996 to 2001.
+A lawyer and jurist by profession, Hardie Boys was put forward as governor-general by Prime Minister Jim Bolger, in part for his understanding of constitutional law.
+This was an important factor, as in 1996 the country was about to hold its first election under mixed-member proportional representation (MMP).

+Prior to appointment as governor-general, he sat on the High Court (then called the "Supreme Court"), the Court of Appeal and was appointed a Privy Counsellor.

 Early life and family

-Hardie Boys was born in 1931 in Wellington.
-His father was the Hon Reginald Hardie Boys (1903–1970), a judge of the Supreme Court.
-After his schooling at Hataitai School and Wellington College, Hardie Boys gained a Bachelor of Arts and Bachelor of Laws from Victoria University College.
-Hardie Boys married Mary Zohrab in 1957.
-They have two sons, two daughters and eight grandchildren.
+Hardie Boys was born in 1931 in Wellington, the son of Edith May (née Bennett) and Reginald Hardie Boys (1903–1970), a lawyer and later judge of the Supreme Court.
+After his schooling at Hataitai School and Wellington College, Hardie Boys gained a Bachelor of Arts and Bachelor of Laws from Victoria University College in 1954.
+Hardie Boys married Mary Zohrab, a great-granddaughter of Octavius Hadfield, in 1957.
+They had two sons and two daughters.

-Judge of the High Court
+Legal career

+A lawyer by profession, Hardie Boys was a partner in his father's law firm; this became Scott Hardie Boys & Morrison.
+He was on the council of the Wellington District Court Law Society (1973–1979) before he became its president in 1979.
+He was on the council of the New Zealand Law Society (1976–1979).
+For the New Zealand Law Society, he served on the Legal Aid Board before appointed its chairman in 1978.

-A lawyer by profession, Hardie Boys became a Judge of the High Court of New Zealand in 1980 (prior to 1980, the name was Supreme Court, i.e. he sat in the same court that his father had).
-In 1989 he was elevated to the Court of Appeal, and was appointed as a Privy Counsellor.
-In 1994 he was elected as an Honorary Bencher at Gray's Inn, and in 1995 became an Honorary Fellow of Wolfson College, Cambridge.
-He is also a visiting fellow at Wolfson.
-In the 1996 New Year Honours, Hardie Boys was appointed as a Knight Grand Cross of the Order of St Michael and St George.
+Hardie Boys became a judge of the High Court of New Zealand in 1980 (prior to 1980, the name was Supreme Court, i.e. he sat in the same court that his father had).
+In 1989, he was elevated to the Court of Appeal, and was appointed a Privy Counsellor.
+In 1994, he was elected as an Honorary Bencher at Gray's Inn, and in 1995 became an Honorary Fellow of Wolfson College, Cambridge.
+He was also a visiting fellow at Wolfson.
+In the 1996 New Year Honours, Hardie Boys was appointed a Knight Grand Cross of the Order of St Michael and St George.